Gay for Johnny Depp: History

+The band's first full-length album, The Politics of Cruelty, was released on 5 November 2007.
+The band's second studio album What Doesn't Kill You, Eventually Kills You was released on February 14, 2011.
 Their second EP, Blood: The Natural Lubricant (An Apocalyptic Adventure Beyond Sodom and Gomorrah) was re-released in September 2012, this time on vinyl limited to 300 copies through independent UK label Moshtache Records.